 Once you build your Instagram following and start connecting with the right people, you can post an announcement that you’re recruiting.
 Accompanying the announcement with the right hashtags can help you accomplish a lot in terms of maximizing the reach and even going viral.
 Since the social network is a bit more informal, you have a lot of freedom when it comes to announcing the news.
 A video recruitment add can be even more fun than simply publishing a picture.

 The use of social media is all about maximizing your reach and spreading the message.
-If you want to get the best possible results, you may want to consider having your employees involved in the recruitment process.
+If you want to get the best possible results, you may want to consider having your employees involved in the recruitment process as brand ambassadors.

 Ask your experts to share a recruitment ad or publication via their individual social media profiles.
 You’ll get amazing results, especially if people in the respective department get involved in the process.
 They’ll be the first ones to increase the scope of the message.
 If you’ve completed some of the previous steps correctly beforehand, chances are that the message will have a viral potential.